 Today’s Yap culture is a mix of ancient traditional values and the modern world.

-Yapese people are living in two time periods, simultaneously and are forced to modernize while preserving their culture, traditional lives and values.
+Yapese people are living in two time periods simultaneously by working in 21st Century offices while preserving their culture, traditional lives and values at home.